OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/3 January 2009.md

 - One participant needs more natural, balanced **protein**—preferably from meat.
 - Amino acid supplements not sufficient; meat is better.
 - Preferences against meat may not be "**their own**."
-- Emotional manipulation and physiological effects can occur via **EM frequencies**.
 - Specific individual should avoid harmful foods that affect their system.
 - Up to 6 grams of **vitamin C** per day is appropriate.
 - **Silk** is advised for health protection, including silk scarves and bed drapery.